fledge-iot/fledge-south-modbus-c/docs/index.rst

      "inputRegister" : 22

-  Or, if two input registers are beign combined
+  Or, if two input registers are being combined

   .. code-block:: JSON